 Role/company: Fourth year PhD student, Department of Earth Science and Engineering, Imperial College London

 Subject area: Martian planetary science and space missions

 I am studying for my PhD at both the Natural History Museum London and the Department of Earth Science and Engineering at Imperial.
-I'm currently in my third year of my PhD, studying Martian planetary science and space missions.
+I'm currently in my third year of my PhD, focusing on Martian planetary science and space missions.
 I am working on some of the instruments on board the ExoMars 2022 mission, designed to find signs of past or present life on the red planet.

 Interview with Sara

 Hear from Sara, who is studying Martian planetary science, about why she wanted to work on these topics.